vishalbakshi/fastbook-benchmark/README.md

 }
 ```

 Each dataset item represents one question/answer pair. `answer_context` contains the passages from the chapter relevant to the `gold_standard_answer`.
 Each `context` contains one or more passages relevant to the corresponding `answer_component`.
-I tagged some `answer_components as an `extraneous_answer` since I felt they were extraneous to the goal of the question.
+I tagged some `answer_component`s as an `extraneous_answer` since I felt they were extraneous to the goal of the question.
 Some `answer_component`s are flagged with `"explicit_context" = "false"` if the `context`s do not explicitly address the corresponding `answer_component`.
 Some dataset items contain `question_context`, which is some passage from the chapter which addresses the `question_text`.

 ## Dataset Metrics